 Car accident law in Ireland

-• Breach – the plaintiff will usually be required to offer evidence that a defendant breached their duty.
+- Breach – The plaintiff usually must offer evidence that a defendant breached their duty.
 A breach can be shown by direct evidence such as eyewitness testimony, a traffic surveillance video or an admission of fault.

-• Harm – the plaintiff cannot bring a negligence lawsuit unless the defendant’s conduct is what produced the damage to the other person or vehicle.
+- Harm – The plaintiff cannot bring a negligence lawsuit unless the defendant’s conduct produced the damage to the other person or vehicle.

 What to do to strengthen a possible car accident claim?

-• If you didn’t require medical attention at the scene of the accident, make sure you visit the doctor afterward, as injuries may present themselves at a later stage.
+- If you didn’t require medical attention at the accident scene, visit the doctor afterward, as injuries may present later.

-• Write down all details of the accident as soon as possible; even small details which may seem minor at the time may assist your future case.
+- Write down all details of the accident as soon as possible; even small details that may seem minor may assist your future case.

 Statute of Limitations